Haneda Hai: History

-Until 2023, this race was the first leg of the South Kanto (Minami-Kanto) triple crown with Tokyo Derby and Japan Dirt Derby and only horses belonging to Minami-Kanto Horseracing could run.
+Until 2023, this race was the first leg of the South Kanto (南関東) Triple Crown along with Tokyo Derby and Japan Dirt Derby and only horses belonging to South Kanto Horseracing could run.

 Dirt Grade Promotion

-The race was promoted to Domestic Grade 1 (Jpn1) along with Tokyo Derby in 2024.
-Formerly the first leg of the South Kanto (Minami-Kanto) Triple Crown, it became the first leg of new Japanese Triple Crown of Dirt.
-Entries were expanded to 16 horses with 4 JRA horses and 12 NAR horses.
+The race was promoted to Domestic Grade 1 along with Tokyo Derby in 2024.
+Formerly the first leg of the South Kanto Triple Crown, it became the first leg of new Japanese Triple Crown of Dirt.
+Entries were expanded to 16 horses with 4 horses belonging to Japan Racing Association.

 Trial races

 Trial races provide automatic berths to the winning horses or placed horses as specified.